 Personal Protective Equipment—Criteria for Implementation

-Appropriate personal protective equipment (PPE) practices are stipulated in the UC policy titled: Personal Protective Equipment (March 2014).
+Appropriate personal protective equipment (PPE) practices are stipulated in the UC policy titled: Personal Protective Equipment.
 The key provisions of the policy are summarized in Sec.
 II, pgs.
 6 to 10 of this manual, including:

 - how to determine the appropriate PPE for the hazards present in a particular laboratory (via “LHAT”)